A/N: This is a real one-shot – it’s just told with a dash of humor in places. Enjoy with a kind, and possibly aww-ish, eye!

 She shook her head then glanced beyond him in thought.

 “There was a time when yeah, I probably would have been, but… No, you’re a sneaky brat but I’m not mad, not at all.
 That money has been put to very good use.
-Shifter kids that might not have done so well in public school are able to be taught at either my house or in their own homes by moms, and a couple of dads, who learned more about how to home-school because of that money.
+Shifter kids who might not have done so well in public school are able to be taught at either my house or in their own homes by moms, and a couple of dads, who learned more about how to home-school because of that money.
 My own daughter will be able to get a great education at home for a long while because of it.”

 She refocused her gaze on Eric.